 Respirators are used as breathing protection against harmful agents on a worksite including dust, particulate matter, gases, sprays or volatile chemicals.
 Sometimes, respirators are worn in extreme temperatures as well.
 For effective protection against hazardous airborne agents, complete respiratory compliance is vital.
 Furthermore, all respirators must be certified by NIOSH.

-- There are two types of respirators: air-purifying (filters ambient air) and air-supplying (provides the worker with separate air supply).
+There are two main types of respirators: air-purifying and air-supplying.

-- Providing a medical examination to determine employee’s ability to use a respirator (before fit testing or use).
+· Providing a medical examination to determine an employee’s ability to use a respirator (before fit testing or use).

-- Providing a qualitative fit test (QLFT) or quantitative fit test (QNFT) for those requiring negative or positive pressure tight-fitting facepiece respirators (see NIOSH link above for more details).
+· Providing a qualitative fit test (QLFT) or quantitative fit test (QNFT) for those requiring negative or positive pressure tight-fitting facepiece respirators (click here for more information).